oracle/weblogic-kubernetes-operator/site/config-overrides.md

 * Environment variable macros have the syntax `${env:ENV-VAR-NAME}`, where the supported env vars include `DOMAIN_HOME`, `LOG_HOME`, and `DOMAIN_UID`.

-* Secret macros have the syntax `${secret:SECRETNAME.SECRETKEY}` and ${secret:SECRETNAME.SECRETKEY:encrypt}.
+* Secret macros have the syntax `${secret:SECRETNAME.SECRETKEY}` and `${secret:SECRETNAME.SECRETKEY:encrypt}`.

-The secret macro SECRETNAME field is used to reference the name of a Secret, and the SECRETKEY field is used to reference a key within that secret.
-For example, if you have defined a secret named `dbuser` with a key named `username` that contains the value `scott`, then the macro `${secret:dbuser.username}` will be replaced with the word `scott` before the template is copied into its WebLogic server pod.
+The secret macro SECRETNAME field must reference the name of a Kubernetes Secret, and the SECRETKEY field must reference a key within that secret.
+For example, if you have create a secret named `dbuser` with a key named `username` that contains the value `scott`, then the macro `${secret:dbuser.username}` will be replaced with the word `scott` before the template is copied into its WebLogic server pod.

-**SECURITY NOTE:** Use the `:encrypt` suffix in a secret macro to encrypt its replacement value with the WebLogic WLST encrypt command instead of leaving it at its plain text value.
-This is useful for overriding mbean attributes that expect encrypted values, such as the `password-encrypted` field of a data source, and for ensuring that a custom override situational config file the Operator places in the domain home does not expose plain-text passwords.
+**SECURITY NOTE:** Use the `:encrypt` suffix in a secret macro to encrypt its replacement value with the WebLogic WLST encrypt command (instead of leaving it at its plain text value).
+This is useful for overriding mbean attributes that expect encrypted values, such as the `password-encrypted` field of a data source, and is also useful for ensuring that a custom override situational config file the Operator places in the domain home does not expose passwords in plain-text.

 ## Override Template Samples